BobzGames/bobzgames.github.io/README.txt

-This is the repository for the BobzGames Github site.
-If you couldn't tell, I have no clue what I'm doing.
+This is the repository for the [BobzGames Github site](https://bobzgames.github.io/games/).
+If you couldn't tell, I barely know what I'm doing.
 Ciao!

 Credits: